rf777rf777/TaiwanLocationTranslator/README.md

 ## Synopsis

-An application to translate the name about Taiwan place.
+An application to translate the name of Taiwan place.

 ## How to use ?